Root Canals in Hillsboro and Aloha, and Forest Grove OR

 We know that the sentence “You need a root canal” has an unfortunate tendency to strike fear into almost any dental patient.
-The root canal, a valuable and effective dental technique, has been given a bad reputation over the years.
+You may also have heard some horror stories about root canal treatment being painful.
+As a result, the root canal, a valuable and effective dental procedure, has been given a bad reputation over the years.

-Huge advances have been made in the dental field, and thanks to improved techniques and specialized instruments, today’s root canals are faster, more effective, and (most importantly to our patients!) more comfortable than ever.
+Tremendous advances have been made in the dental field.
+Thanks to improved techniques and specialized instruments, today’s root canals are faster, more effective, and (most importantly to our patients!) more comfortable than ever.
 Plus, Drs.
-John Smith and Ryan Smith are both skilled and experienced at performing this procedure and getting great results.
+John Smith and Ryan Smith are both skilled and experienced at performing this procedure and achieving great results.

-Don’t worry if you need a root canal.
-You’re in the hands of dentists you can trust, and we’ll take great care of you.
+So, not to worry if you need a root canal.
+You can rest assured that you are in the hands of dentists you can trust, and our team will take great care of you.

 Why Do I Need a Root Canal?